 Or not.
-When it comes to figuring out what a parcel of land is really worth, a little homework can go a very long way.
+When it comes to figuring out what a parcel of land is really worth, a little homework can go a long way.
 In our case, it helped us better understand the costs of our goals and adjust our offer to stay within budget.

 Land goals and topography come in infinite variety.
-What we’ve experienced in the Southern Appalachians may be extremely different from experiences in the Ozarks, the bayou, or the Sierra Nevada.
-Here’s more about us so you know where the advice in the post is coming from.
+What we’ve experienced in the Southern Appalachians may be extremely different from the Ozarks, bayou, or Sierra Nevada.
+Here’s more about us so you know more about our perspective.

-We shopped for land in the Southern Appalachians, so this post has a focus on features you encounter in misty, lower-elevation mountains, like steepness, rocky soil, and tree density.
+We shopped for land in the Southern Appalachians, so this post discusses features you encounter in misty, lower-elevation mountains, like steepness, rocky soil, karst hydrogeology, and tree density.

 We wanted land for an on-grid homestead.
-Flat, cleared space and access to utilities were important to us.
+Flat, cleared space and access to utilities were paramount.

 We chose our county for its beauty and convenience to family, a National Park, and several cities.
-It also happens to be in the top 10% of economically depressed counties in the nation and has extremely light permit requirements, which would let us build something non-traditional (geodesic dome home) with fewer barriers.
+It also happens to be have extremely light permit requirements, which would let us build something non-traditional (geodesic dome home) with fewer barriers.

-Lastly, we shopped for land as outsiders, meaning we had to learn not only about buying land but about the local landscape.
-We had to build contacts from the ground up.
+Lastly, we shopped for land as outsiders, meaning we had to learn not only about buying land but about the local community.
+We had to build contacts and friendships from the ground up.
 It did help to work with Realtors who grew up here.

 Though it would evolve, we had a basic vision to direct our search for land.
-We wanted to be on-grid, build alternative housing style (geodesic dome), raise animals, hunt, maybe run a commercial business off the land at some point in the future.
+We wanted to be on-grid, build alternative housing style (geodesic dome), hunt, raise animals…aren’t baby chickens so cute?

 Land can have zoning that would preclude certain types of structures or activities.
-If you’re reading this, you may be thinking of escaping restrictions, but having some oversight isn’t always a bad thing.
-The same zoning that keeps you from having chickens keeps your neighbor from starting a strip mine.
+If you’re reading this, you may be thinking of escaping restrictions, but some oversight isn’t always a bad thing.
+The same zoning that keeps you from raising hogs keeps your neighbor from starting a strip mine.